KA-C42/Issue-Tracker/README.md

 # Issue-Tracker

 ## Overview
 A lightweight issue tracker for managing shared projects and issues among individuals and small teams.
 It is built as a full-stack web application with a focus on clear requirements, thorough testing, and a structured development process.
-Currently in the documentation phase.
+Currently in the building phase.

 ## MVP Features